k) Provisions and Contingent Liabilities:

 Market Risk

-Market Risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate becasue of changes in market price.
+Market Risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market price.
 Market risk comprises three types of risk:interest rate risk, currency risk and other price risk, such as equity risk.
 Financial instruments affected by market risk include loans and borrowings , deposits, FVTPL investments and derivative financial instruments.
 Market risk is attributable to all market risk sensitive financial instruments.

 The finance department undertakes management of cash resources, hedging strategies for foreign currency exposures, borrowing mechanism and ensuring compliance with market risk limits.